Homemade Gyros

 Next, Make the Gyros

-Pro Tip: Think ahead and have your tea kettle boiling and ready to go so you’re not waiting for a pot of water to boil.
+Pro Tip: For the water bath, think ahead and have your tea kettle boiling and ready to go so you’re not waiting for a pot of water to boil.

 Make these gyros your own by adding toppings!
 Here are a few ideas.